TikitechMC/docs/docs/config/first-menu.md

 Creating a menu is really simple with Sunscreen!
 We'll go through the neccesary steps for your first (fullscreen) menu.

 ## 📁 The file
 Sunscreen doesn't use YML but [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md) instead.
-This choice was made because of the decreased readability YML has with lots of nested elements and the possible indentation errors that come with it.
+This choice was made because of the low readability YML has with lots of nested elements and the possible indentation errors that come with it.
+We understand that this unknown format can be quite scary and new, do not hesitate to ask questions about it in the Discord.
+An ingame editor is planned and actively being worked on to circumvent the file format.

-For further explanations on the behavior of config elements, please consult the [definitions](/docs/definitions) page
+For further explanations on the behavior of config elements, please consult the [definitions](/docs/config/definitions) page

 ### Required
 A menu config always requires the following entries